 The Children and Young People’s Mental Health Service is here to work with children, young people and their families who are experiencing emotional wellbeing and mental health difficulties.
-Our teams are made up of several different professions who are able to work with children and young people up to the age of 18, working as part of a wider network of services that offer help and support to children and young people who have mental health difficulties and their families/carers.
+Our team is made up of people who can work with children and young people up to the age of 18.
+Working as part of a wider group of services that offer help and support to children and young people who have mental health difficulties and their families/carers.

 Help in a crisis or out of hours

 If you need to get help in a mental health crisis between 9am and 5pm you can contact the CAMHS team or your care coordinator (if you are already seeing someone in CAMHS) on 01302 796191.
-Please note the services are closed on public bank holidays but the out of hours service continues to operate.
+Please note the services are closed on public bank holidays but the out of hours service is still open.

-The overall number of people with mental health problems has not changed significantly in recent years, but worries about things like money, jobs and benefits can make it harder for people to cope.
+The number of people with mental health problems has not changed in recent years, but worries about things like money, jobs and benefits can make it harder for people to cope.

-There are five steps we can all take to improve our mental wellbeing.
+There are four steps we can all take to improve our mental health.
 If you give them a try, you may feel happier, more positive and able to get the most from life:

 For Mental Health Awareness Week Doncaster Council ran a campaign called 'Another Way'.
 Resources from that campaign are available here.